BIGJRA/BIGJRA.github.io/rejuv.md

 | Heracross    | 4        | Burmy           | 5        | Alomomola       | 100      |
 | Chansey      | 1        | Vespiquen       | 5        |                 |          |

-On the left you’ll find a hidden *Rose Incense.*
+On the left you'll find a hidden *Rose Incense.*

 Enter the factory in the middle of the route to get a *Grass Memory* as well as *Research Notes.* Exit through the left door and grab the *Dusk Stone* and hidden *Blue Shard* and *Rare Candy.*

-You’ll also find:
+You'll also find:

 ZCell 094: Route 2 (Altered)